How EMS can prevent, assess, treat influenza

 2. Protect yourself from flu exposure

-Remember important personal protection with gloves and safety glasses.
-Consider donning a mask if you can't mask your patient.
+Remember important personal protection with gloves and eye protection.
+Consider donning a mask if you can't mask your patient with a surgical mask or non-rebreather mask (but only if the patient has signs of hypoxia).

 3. Clean ambulance surfaces and equipment